Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Discussion

 where $\rho$ is the object's density, $C$ is the object's heat capacity, and $k$ is the object's thermal conductivity.
-Greater thermal inertia reflects an object's greater resistance to changing temperature, which also means a decreased flux radiated from an asteroid's dayside and increased flux radiated from an asteroid's nightside.
-This effect leads to a net decrease in flux for most objects viewed at less than a $90^\circ$ solar phase angle, i.e. those objects with solar distance greater than 1~AU like the vast majority of objects potentially analyzed with SPT data.
+Greater thermal inertia corresponds with an object's greater resistance to changing temperature.
+(22) Kalliope's higher near-surface density than (324) Bamberga and (13) Egeria suggests a higher thermal inertia.
+Indeed, studies have shown that M-type asteroids like (22) Kalliope in general have much higher values of thermal inertia than other carbonaceous asteroids like (324) Bamberga and (13) Egeria \citep{opeil10}.
+(22) Kalliope's greater thermal inertia may impact its mm flux in two particular ways.

-Flux models like the NEATM and the STM assume the case of low thermal inertias, in which one subsolar point reaches maximum temperature.
-Other models not used in this study like the Fast Rotating Model \citep{lebofsky89} assume the case of large thermal inertias, in which case the asteroid's whole equator reaches maximum temperature as the asteroid rotates.
+One effect of greater thermal inertia is that the resistance to changing temperature causes less diurnal temperature variation: the asteroid's dayside has a lower temperature and therefor decreased radiated flux, and the asteroid's nightside has a higher temperature and therefor increased radiated flux.
+Overall, this effect leads to a net decrease in expected flux for most objects viewed at less than a $90^\circ$ solar phase angle, i.e. those objects with solar distance greater than 1~AU like the vast majority of objects potentially analyzed with SPT data.
+Flux models like the NEATM and the STM assume the case of low thermal inertias, in which one subsolar point reaches maximum temperature equivalent to a non-rotating body.
+The FRM assumes the case of large thermal inertias, wherein the asteroid's whole equator reaches maximum temperature as the asteroid rotates.
 We can estimate how well we expect the NEATM to predict flux densities by calculating the ``thermal parameter'' $\Theta$ as defined by \citet{spencer89}: